New Resource

 When should I use Nyx instead of Artemis in Topaz Video AI?

-Use Nyx when your main problem is sensor noise or film-like grain in otherwise decent-quality footage.
-Choose Artemis when the video suffers more from compression artifacts, blockiness, or low-bitrate streaming issues.
-In some workflows, you can start with Nyx for noise and then run another model for sharpening or additional enhancement.
+Use Nyx when your main problem is sensor noise or film-like grain in otherwise decent-quality footage (night shots, high-ISO, low-light).
+Use Artemis when the video suffers more from compression artifacts, blockiness, or low-bitrate streaming damage.
+Some workflows benefit from running Nyx first for noise, then a sharpening or detail model afterward.

 Is Topaz video denoise good for old VHS or MiniDV footage?

-Yes.
-Nyx can help reduce noise and grain in old VHS, MiniDV, or analog captures, especially when combined with upscaling and dehalo controls.
-However, results depend on the condition of the source; extremely damaged tapes may still require manual restoration or additional tools.
+Yes, with caveats.
+Nyx can reduce noise and grain in VHS, MiniDV, or analog captures, especially when combined with upscaling and dehalo controls.
+However, results depend heavily on tape condition — extremely damaged or warped tapes may still need manual restoration or specialized models like Topaz Starlight before Nyx can help.

 What is the best video denoising software?